EarthenSky/geb-chip-8/devlog/devlog.md

 ## The Final Exam

 We're done!
-This means it's time to start running some programs real programs.
-Luckily for us, there have been a few game jams full of programs written in Chip-8 for us play with.
+This means it's time to try running a real programs.
+Luckily for us, there have been a few game jams full of programs written in Chip-8 for us to choose from.

 // TODO: this

 ## We're not done yet, are we?

+// TODO: create some collapsible cards with notes on these concepts

 No way, we've still got a lot more to do!
 Let's start by consulting the list.